 The data is beginning to slowly support this view, with Morningstar reporting that average annual returns from sustainable funds have outperformed traditional funds over ten years.

-return and then give away money to do good.
+66 Traditional investors would seek to maximise financial return and then give away money to do good.
 What Millennials are saying is that these endeavours should not be in contradiction.